sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/4_functions.md

 We've added support for annotating functions declarations, definitions, calls, and several kinds of operators.
 We also improved the consistency of our syntax highlighting by overriding annotations on functional-style variable initializations.
-In the [next post](), we'll take a deeper look at annotating the different components of classes: declarations, static and class member variables, constructor initializer lists, and type aliases.
+In the <LocalLink text={"next post"} to={"Better C++ Syntax Highlighting - Part 5: Classes"}></LocalLink>, we'll take a deeper look at annotating the different components of classes: declarations, static and class member variables, constructor initializer lists, and type aliases.
 Thanks for reading!